ba23-python/bilyanaancheva.github.io/README.md

 ## Introduction

-I am a Salesforce Marketing Cloud Email Specialist (3x Salesforce certified) with keen interest in HTML-CSS-Javascript email and web developement.
+I am a Salesforce Marketing Cloud Engagement Email Specialist (4x Salesforce certified) and Full-Stack Developer (Full-stack Developer hands-on)

 With advanced level of English, I will bring to your company invaluable soft skills because I've worked in Agile and Scrum environments and come from the B2B corporate world.
-## Watch me speaking in English on the [Youtube channel of MOA (Marketing Online Academy)](https://www.youtube.com/watch?v=u8LV0w3HrDI)

-I started coding after I entered Salesforce and discovered my passion for Frontend and Email Development with HTML, CSS, Javascript.
+I combine Frontend and Backend coding skills(HTML, CSS, Javascript, NodeJS, Angular) and Salesforce Marketing Cloud Engagement expertise

 ### If you are interested to work with me,
 the best bet is to hit me up on Linkedin: https://www.linkedin.com/in/bilyana-ancheva/